Tudat/tudat/_sources/tutorials/tudatFeatures/propagationSetup/propagatorSettingsTermination.rst.txt

       PropagationCustomTerminationSettings( checkStopCondition )

-   where :literal:`checkStopCondition` is the only input and is of type :literal:`boost::function< bool( const double ) >`.
+   where :literal:`checkStopCondition` is the only input and is of type :literal:`std::function< bool( const double ) >`.

    .. tip::
-      In case your custom function requires more inputs (e.g., it may depend on the position of the spacecraft or other variables that are not the current time), you can use :literal:`boost::bind` to add more inputs.
+      In case your custom function requires more inputs (e.g., it may depend on the position of the spacecraft or other variables that are not the current time), you can use :literal:`std::bind` to add more inputs.

    As an example, the case where the state of the spacecraft is added as an input is shown below:

    .. code-block:: cpp

-      boost::function< Eigen::Vector6d( ) > spacecraftStateFunction =
+      std::function< Eigen::Vector6d( ) > spacecraftStateFunction =
-              boost::bind( &Body::getState, bodyMap.at( "Satellite" ) );
+              std::bind( &Body::getState, bodyMap.at( "Satellite" ) );
-      boost::shared_ptr< PropagationTerminationSettings > terminationSettings =
+      std::shared_ptr< PropagationTerminationSettings > terminationSettings =
-              boost::make_shared< PropagationCustomTerminationSettings >(
+              std::make_shared< PropagationCustomTerminationSettings >(
-                  boost::bind( &customTerminationFunction, _1, spacecraftStateFunction ) );
+                  std::bind( &customTerminationFunction, std::placeholders::_1, spacecraftStateFunction ) );

 .. class:: PropagationHybridTerminationSettings